 "Healthy organic foods have abundance of potential life energy to give you!" - Paul Bragg

 Grains, legumes, beans, seeds, and nuts make up the most important and potent health-building food group of all.
-If you're concerned about , the of these foods is unsurpassed because they contain the secret of life itself - the germ!
+If you're concerned about eating healthy, the good nutrition of these foods is unsurpassed because they contain the secret of life itself - the germ!
 The germ is the reproductive power and spark of life in all seeds, and it is essential to life, health, and reproductive ability.
-This food group contains all of the essential nutrients for human growth and maintenance of health.
-Even though all and are beneficial, it is best to predominantly eat those that your ancestors ate and those that are grown locally.
+This key food group contains all of the essential nutrients for human growth and maintenance of health.
+Even though all grains and seeds are beneficial, it is best to predominantly eat those that your ancestors ate and those that are grown locally.

 Contrary to what you may have heard, buckwheat, almonds, sesame seeds, sunflower seeds, pumpkin seeds, and peanuts all contain complete proteins, which are comparable in biological quality value to animal proteins.
 This food group is also the best natural source of essential unsaturated fatty acids, which are necessary to maintain health.
 The vitamin content (especially vitamin E and the B-complex vitamins) of this food group is unsurpassed.
 Grains, nuts, and seeds are also a treasure chest of minerals and trace elements.
 Minerals also help balance the body chemistry, especially regarding alkalinity and acidity.
 This group also contains pacifarins, which increase the body's natural resistance to physical ailments.
 And finally, whole grains, legumes, beans, and seeds provide the body with necessary fiber and roughage content.
 This is critical to avoiding all kinds of colon and intestinal tract problems that currently plague our nation as a result of refined and processed foods.